 If a parent is self-employed, consider all of their income before taxes or other deductions like 401k contributions.
 In cases of self-employment, a child support calculation can be complicated for multiple reasons.
 On the one hand, a parent might intentionally try to divert income by hiding it in the business.
 They might try to claim business expenses that drastically lower their personal expenses and income.

-On the other hand, a parent who is self-employed likely has legitimate expenses.
+On the other hand, a self-employed parent likely has legitimate expenses.
 They may need to pay employees, pay contractors, and cover expenses of doing business.
 If a parent is in a partnership, they must account for their partner’s share of the income.
 Careful accounting may be necessary in a case of self-employment to make sure that the child support order is accurate in the spirit of Nevada’s child support laws.

 What If There Are Unique Circumstances?